 Why take some of the pews out?

 The pews that form the bulk of the seating at the moment were installed by the Victorians in the 1860s during the last major changes to the building.
-They are not particularly important examples of Victorian pews and in their own right do not have any special historical significance.
 The plan is to remove these Victorian pews and their platforms from the nave to make way for under-floor heating, a stone floor and flexible seating on wooden chairs.

-The pews which are currently in the north and south aisles are of an altogether different vintage and significance, with some parts of these pews dating back to mediaeval times.
-They are in varying states of repair and we plan to restore and retain the best of them, repositioning around the perimeter of the building.
+The pews which are currently in the north and south aisles are of an altogether different vintage and significance, with some parts of these pews dating back to medieval times.
+They are in varying states of repair and we plan to restore and retain the best of them, re-positioning them in the north isle.

 Worship during Victorian times tended to be much more formal than we are used to today and this is this is reflected in the rigid layout of the pews.
 They have a number of disadvantages as they:

 The current system is very ineffective as most of the heat goes straight up making the church quite cold and unwelcoming.
 It is also noisy which can be distracting and make it hard to hear what is being said.

 Under-floor heating gives out 'radiant heat' which is much more effective in large spaces with high ceilings.
 The large floor area means the floor itself does not need to be that warm in order to heat much more uniformly so making the space feel much more comfortable.
 It does however require the floor to be clear of the plinths which the pews are fixed to.
 The heating can be left on very low to protect the building (the current system can be harmful to the building as it can lead to swings in temperature and moisture levels).
 The heating system will be zoned to only heat the parts of the building that are needed at a particular time.

 Who are the architects?